 The first step of the risk assessment is “an identification of any novel genotypic and phenotypic characteristics associated with the LMO that may have adverse effects on biological diversity in the likely potential receiving environment, taking into account risks to human health”.

-What constitutes an “adverse effect” will depend on the context and scope of the risk assessment taking into account, as appropriate, the specific protection goals as seen above.
+What constitutes an “adverse effect” (also referred to as “damage” or “harm”) will depend on the context and scope of the risk assessment taking into account, as appropriate, the specific protection goals as seen above.